Welcome International Students

 Students are strongly encouraged to apply for OPT as soon as possible.
 You do not need a job offer to apply for OPT.
 It may take up to three months for U.S. Citizenship and Immigration Services (USCIS) to process your application.

-An F-1 student may submit an application for post-completion OPT as early as 90 days before the student's program completion date and up to 60 days after his or her program end date.
+An F-1 student may submit an application for post-completion OPT as early as 90 days before the student's program completion date and up to 60 days after their program end date.
 If applying after program completion date, please make sure that your application is received by USCIS by the 60th day of the program completion date; otherwise your application will be rejected.
 In addition, the application must be submitted within 30 days of the date the OPT I-20 was issued.

 If possible we encourage you to apply for OPT three months before your program completion date.
 You cannot begin work until the application is approved.
 If you apply 60 days after your program completion date this may result in a delayed work authorization and sometimes a loss in your 12 months of OPT eligibility because it takes USCIS about three months to process your application.